Guydada/MIND-Recommender-System-Project-Pytorch-TF-IDF--Deep-Learning/README.md

 The data is built in a way that presents users and their respective "session" of reading and interacting with articles, we chose to represent every user as a collection of his complete history combined, while a method for transforming the data to "sessions" mode is implemented inside the main `Mind` class.

+### Data Train-Test Split
+The data is split by Microsoft News into train and test sets.
+The split was done based on collecting data for 4 weeks for training and 4 weeks for testing.

 ### Undersampling
 We noticed early on that most users just don't interact with articles.
 Therefore, we decided to undersample the users